ArtifexSoftware/mupdf/docs/reference/javascript/types/StrokeState.rst

 .. method:: StrokeState.prototype.getDashPattern()

-	Get the dash pattern as an array of numbers specifying alternating lengths of dashes and gaps.
+	Get the dash pattern as an array of numbers specifying alternating lengths of dashes and gaps, or null if none set.

-	:returns: Array of number
+	:returns: Array of number | null

 	.. code-block:: javascript